-The main idea of the trading high functionality of IDE for code editor is the fact, that you wouldn’t have to get used to a new language or a set of tools if you switch from one IDE to another, which is quite inevitable.
+The main idea of the trading high functionality of IDE for code editor is the fact, that you will not have to get used to a new language or a set of tools if you switch from one IDE to another, which is quite inevitable.
 And, vice versa, you sacrifice the simple workflow you get accustomed to using the code editor for the vast function and productivity you gain using an IDE.
-But the bottom line is a simple truth, that an IDE has all the features of a code editor, but a code editor won’t provide you with the full toolset of an IDE.
+Any IDE has all the features of a code editor, but a code editor won’t provide you with the full toolset of an IDE.

 IntelliJ IDEA, unlike all the previously mentioned IDEs, is not free, which is a con.
 But on the other hand, you get a rich toolset for software development.
-Packed to the brim with integrated tools, that help your software development process to be more efficient, productive, and precise.
-And it should also be mentioned, that IntelliJ IDEA streamlines both clients and server sides scripting, which is quite useful.
+Packed to the brim with integrated tools that help your software development process to be more efficient, productive, and precise.
+It should also be mentioned that IntelliJ IDEA streamlines both client and server side scripting, which is quite useful.
 So this is one of the best Visual Studio alternatives on the market.

 IDE, which is free and Java-based, NetBeans runs on a modular architecture.
-The best things about this IDE are the vast toolset and a powerful code editor and the usage easiness.
-And, also, it only supports desktop usage, unlike other IDEs, it deserves a try.
+The best things about this IDE are the vast toolset, a powerful code editor and the usage easeness.
+It only supports desktop usage.

-Let’s be straight: this one is quite costly, but it’s worth it, as OutSystems provide you with stable functionalities, mobile support, and the ability to customize.
-It is powerful and in the right hands, it will help you to build, develop and tailor apps to run on any device and apply to any business needs.
+Let’s be straight: OutSystems is pricey software, but it’s worth it.
+It provides you with stable functionalities and mobile support.
+OutSystems will help you to build, develop and tailor apps to run on any device and apply to any business needs.

 Back to the free stuff (we know you like it).
 Code::Blocks is an open-source IDE with free IDE solutions turned up to the max.
 The toolset is also quite extensible.
 But the thing to write home about is Code::Blocks debug framework, which includes custom memory dumps, code, and info breakpoints, disassembly lists, and many other useful features.

 Smart, multilanguage, easy navigation, and project startup are the words to describe CLion.
 This IDE provides instant analysis and detects possible errors in the process.
-It also has the Run & Debug tool to leave zero to no chances of making a mistake.
+It also has the Run & Debug tool to leave zero to no chances of making mistakes.
 A personalized editor lets you customize the interface to your tastes.
-But wait, there is more: IntelliJ Platform extension to further tailor your workplace and provide you with additional support, integrations, and frameworks.
-What’s not to like?
+IntelliJ Platform extensions can help you tailor your workplace and provide you with additional support, integrations, and frameworks.

-Rider may be a new.NET IDE and it may be based on the IntelliJ platform, but it has already found quite many fans due to its good searching and navigation facilities make it easier to understand unfamiliar code, ability to run on multiple platforms including Windows 10, Linux distros and macOS and the inclusion of all the coolest ReSharper features.
-Its performance on low-end machines may be slower and sometimes it feels like C# support could be a bit better, but non the less this one deserves at least a try.
+Rider may be new.NET IDE and it may be based on the IntelliJ platform, but it has already found quite many fans due to its good searching and navigation facilities making it easier to understand unfamiliar code, ability to run on multiple platforms including Windows 10, Linux distros and macOS and the inclusion of all the coolest ReSharper features.
+Its performance on low-end machines may be slower and sometimes it feels like C# support could be a bit better, but none the less this one deserves at least a try.

 Paid Code Editors